Kirsten McConnachie

 Academic Background

 Kirsten McConnachie is Professor of Socio-Legal Studies at the University of East Anglia and Associate Dean for Postgraduate Research in the Faculty of Social Science.
-She is a Research Associate at the University of Oxford's Refugee Studies Centre.
+She is a Research Associate at the University of Oxford's Refugee Studies Centre, a Senior Research Associate of the University of London's Refugee Law Initiative, and a trustee of the UK Socio-Legal Studies Association.

-I am a series editor for Berghahn's series in Forced Migration and an editorial board member of the Journal of Human Rights Practice, International Journal of Refugee Law and Social and Legal Studies.
-I am a member of the UKRI Talent Panel College (for early career fellowships).
+Kirsten is a series editor for Berghahn's series in Forced Migration , an editorial board member of the Journal of Human Rights Practice, International Journal of Refugee Law and Social and Legal Studies, and a member of the UKRI Talent Panel College (for early career fellowships).

-I regularly present my work at invited seminars in the UK and internationally, and in 2022 delivered the annual Elizabeth Colson lecture at the University of Oxford.
-I have been interviewed by media as an expert on refugee issues and on Burma/Myanmar (including BBC World Service, BBC Asian News Service, Channel News Asia, France News 24 and Al-Jazeera) and have written for online media including The Conversation, openDemocracy, The Diplomat, Lacuna, and The Muslim Debate.
+She regularly presents her work at invited seminars in the UK and internationally, and in 2022 delivered the annual Elizabeth Colson lecture at the University of Oxford.
+She has been interviewed by media as an expert on refugee issues and on Burma/Myanmar (including BBC World Service, BBC Asian News Service, Channel News Asia, France News 24 and Al-Jazeera) and written for online media including The Conversation, openDemocracy, The Diplomat, Lacuna, and The Muslim Debate.

-Refugee studies and international refugee law; Burma/Myanmar politics, with a particular focus on displacement; socio-legal studies; criminology, legal anthropology, particularly informal/non-state justice systems and legal pluralism; transitional justice; research methods and ethnography.
+Refugee studies/refugee law; socio-legal studies; legal anthropology, informal justice systems and legal pluralism; transitional justice; qualitative research methods and ethnography.

 Administrative Posts